7 Sharing Your Prototype

 Are there any issues with the web application?

 Recognize that refinement is an ongoing process.
 Identify and address any major bugs that hinder the functionality of your web application.
 Seek feedback from your team and stakeholders to ensure comprehensive evaluation.
+Stick to your project goals so you don’t stay in this stage for longer than necessary seeking perfection.

 After you have combed through the project, take your list of bugs and iterate the project again with the intent to fix them.
 From here all major bugs should be dealt with, and you’ll be left with only minor fixes.